PayToUse/cracked-ruby/README.md

 ## Development Status
 Last updated: Tuesday, February 28, 2023

-Latest Version: v1.4 (*in development, implementing new assets, will be released later*)

-I finally fixed the issue where the `skin` files were defined as `unknown` due to the `skin.json` file for `osu!droid` being in the same directory

-For now, the skin will be divided into two for two specific platforms.
+Latest Version: v1.5-beta (*overhauling the gameplay and the menu assets, release soon*)

+I thinked of a new idea about overhauling most assets in game from the skin, which means *almost* everything will change except for the cursor, but the `other-assets` folder will contain new and added assets (not replaced lmao)

 ## Note
-You may credit me for the skin, but some assets we're credited to a bunch of users of their own skins.
+Please note that editing the skin is allowed, but please put "*Cracked Ruby* `(<USERNAME> Edit)`" if you want to publish it to the public, and most assets we're credited to a bunch of skins dedicated to players who currently use it.

 ## Cloning
 Copy this command and paste it into your terminal, *make sure you have the git package installed*